selgebali/Acmhi_Computational_Inclusion.io/README.md

 This will aid in bringing together diverse communities with varied computational resources into adopting open science practices while empowering them through community building, inclusive training practices and adapted computational solutions.

-If you are interested in surveying the digital landscape in your institute and/or would like to know more about existing tools and resources that enhance computational inclusion in academic research, please feel free to join the discussion
+If you are interested in surveying the digital landscape in your institute and/or would like to know more about existing tools and resources that enhance computational inclusion in academic research, please feel free to join the [discussion](#Survey).

 # Table of Contents